Sness00/TheSpotiRoom/README.md

 ![The SpotiRoom](/img/rendering_finale.png)

 ## Concept
-Have you ever felt the same place, but in different ways according to what music you were listening at the moment?
+Have you ever felt the same place in different ways according to what music you were listening to at the moment?
-This application expresses this very feeling, bringing different sensations to life, playing with lights and movement.
+This application expresses this very feeling, bringing different sensations to life, playing with light and movement.

-Watch as the lamp and the background change according to the songs' mood in the moment, while particles dance in a flutter of colors!
+Watch as the lights and the background change according to the songs' mood in the moment, while particles dance in a flutter of colors!

 ## Requirements
 <u>**This application runs only on Windows OS.**</u>